Cody is a new online writer. His work often focuses on sports theory, sports management, and analysis.

 Why are today's youth not interested in baseball as much as soccer or basketball?
 First, we have to look at what makes those other sports so popular among children.
 As a result of technology, children are programmed to receive their desires immediately as opposed to waiting.
 This explains basketball as scoring is done in greater quantities now than ever before.
 But why do children like soccer all of a sudden?
 Scoring doesn’t happen nearly as much as basketball.

 As the saying goes, opposites attract.
 However, in this case, basketball and soccer aren’t attracting each other.
 They are attracting viewers and followers.
-It’s much like other opposites, which are presented as a false dichotomy; some that come to mind are guns or no guns and abortions or no abortions.
 In basketball, there is so much scoring that you can’t lose focus.
 In soccer, scoring is such a big deal that it gives you a huge adrenaline spike.